Home Media SCU Leavey Blog Career Prospects for MS in Finance and Analytics Graduates

 Financial Analyst Average Salary

-The median salary for a financial analyst is $95,570 per year, and the U.S. Bureau of Labor Statistics estimates a growth of 9% per year through 2031.1
+The median annual salary for a financial analyst is $99,890.
+The U.S. Bureau of Labor Statistics (BLS) estimates a growth of 9% per year, which is much faster than the national average, between 2023 and 2033.1

 A financial manager is a flexible position that's in demand at companies in all industries, not only in a financial institution.
 This role reports to upper management, corporate stakeholders, and chief financial officers.
 Positions in large corporations focus on long-term financial planning and strategic analysis, while smaller companies use these financial professionals to monitor and prepare reports for client accounts.